neul-labs/blogus/README.md

 ## API Keys

-Logus uses LiteLLM to support a wide range of AI models.
+Blogus uses LiteLLM to support a wide range of AI models.
 You'll need API keys for the models you want to use:

 - OpenAI API key for GPT models
 - Anthropic API key for Claude models